jonas-diete/CV/README.md

 I am a passionate and effective learner.
 During the last Makers project, I had to learn React Native from scratch and with my team managed to create a working app in just two weeks.
 This involved lots of independent learning, researching, reading documentations and thorough debugging.

 Before Makers, I taught myself Python and JavaScript by following online tutorials and introduction videos.
 I independently developed an Flask app that teaches children multiplication tables.
-In order to succeed, I was often reading other people's code, picking out elements to re-use myself, adapting them and learning lots through this process.
+In order to succeed, I was often reading other people's code, picking out elements to re-use myself, adapting them and learning lots during this process.

 ## :green_heart: Hobbies